tinygo-org/tinygo-site/content/microcontrollers/particle-boron.md

 - Plug your [Particle Debugger](https://store.particle.io/collections/accessories/products/particle-debugger) to Boron's debugging connector
 - Build and flash your TinyGo program using `tinygo flash -target=particle-boron`

+## Notes

+You can use the USB port to the Particle Boron as a serial port. `UART0` refers to this connection.

+Bluetooth support is in development but not yet completed.